hoverduck/home-assistant.io/source/_integrations/telegram.markdown

   description: The chat ID of your user.
   required: true
   type: integer
+bot_name:
+  description: The name of telegram_bot to use for this notify service.
+Will default to the first configured bot if not present or does not match any bot.
+  required: false
+  type: string
 {% endconfiguration %}

 To use notifications, please see the [getting started with automation page](/getting-started/automation/).